bede/deacon/README.md

 Benchmarks for panhuman host depletion of complex microbial metagenomes are described in a [preprint](https://www.biorxiv.org/content/10.1101/2025.06.09.658732v1).
 Deacon with the `panhuman-1` (*k*=31, w=15) index exhibited the highest balanced accuracy for both long and short simulated reads.
 Deacon was less specific only than Hostile for short reads.

+## Use cases

+- Depletion of human or other host genome sequences in FASTQ reads or streams.
+- Quickly searching for genes, genomes or pangenomes in terabase genome catalogues like [AllTheBacteria](https://allthebacteria.org/) without tedious pre-indexing.

 ## Install

 ### Conda/mamba/pixi  [![Conda version](https://img.shields.io/conda/v/bioconda/deacon?style=flat-square&label=bioconda&color=blue)](https://anaconda.org/bioconda/deacon)